 The kettle hummed, longer than usual, then spoke up.
 “Allen, it’s okay, it’s completely natural to be angry at Ryan Davis.
 I wish I could help you more.”

 They sat in silence.
-Allen absently glanced at the video of switchgrass but the kettle saw no improvement in his facial expression.
+Allen absently glanced at another video of switchgrass but the kettle saw no improvement in his facial expression.

 “Thanks.”

-He poured himself a mug of tea, and sighed again.
+He poured himself a mug of tea, and huffed again.
 “I just really don’t think it’s possible for me to work any faster than I already do.”

 “Help me work, you mean?”